Skip to main content

 Start a fresh session

-To force a new conversation instead of resuming, pass presentation options with forceFreshSession set to true:
+To force a new interview instead of resuming, pass presentation options with forceFreshSession set to true:

 PillowSDK.presentStudy(